Azathothas/Stars/README.md

 - [onceupon/Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) – A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.
 - [osamahamad/payout-targets-data](https://github.com/osamahamad/payout-targets-data) – Provides public bug bounty programs in-scope data that offer rewards and monitors public bug bounty programs assets.
 - [osmedeus/osmedeus-workflow](https://github.com/osmedeus/osmedeus-workflow) – Community Workflow for the Osmedeus Engine that describes basic reconnaissance methodology for you to build your own
-- [p0dalirius/webapp-wordlists](https://github.com/p0dalirius/webapp-wordlists) – This repository contains wordlists for each versions of common web applications and content management systems (CMS).
-Each version contains a wordlist of all the files directories for this version.
 - [package-url/purl-spec](https://github.com/package-url/purl-spec) – A minimal specification for purl aka. a package "mostly universal" URL, join the discussion at https://gitter.im/package-url/Lobby
 - [packing-box/awesome-executable-packing](https://github.com/packing-box/awesome-executable-packing) – A curated list of awesome resources related to executable packing
 - [pantsufan/Magisk-Ad-Blocking-Module](https://github.com/pantsufan/Magisk-Ad-Blocking-Module) – Magisk module to block ads on android